Administration. The administration of the program (including the selection process) will be handled through the Office of the Dean of Student Affairs.

 Evaluation.
 An evaluation of the program will be conducted every other year with administrative support from the Office of the Dean of Student Affairs.
 The evaluation process will include assessments by academic and non-academic administrators and staff, faculty, and students (scholars and non-scholars).
 The evaluation will be used in making enhancement in the administration of the program and in ultimately determining whether or not to continue the program.

 Organization.
 The scholars group will be established as an informal, unrecognized student organization that will include the scholars in the actual program and those selected but still completing their final year of regular study.
-This group will be expected to conduct some activities of an educational or developmental nature for their fellow students and other members of the campus community.
+This group will be expected to conduct some activities of an educational or developmental nature for their fellow students and other members of the campus community, including active participation in recruitment and selection of the next class of scholars.
 (For example, a series of lectures or cultural activities).